 Q. Are there restaurants available?

-A. The Richmond Enclosure has the Charlton Hunt, Double Trigger Gastro Pub (non-Glorious only), the Horsewalk Restaurants open during all meetings and The Gordon Enclosure has the Gordon Restaurant.
+A. The Richmond Enclosure has the Charlton Hunt, Double Trigger Gastro Pub (non-Glorious only), the Horsewalk Restaurants open during all meetings and The Gordon Enclosure has the Sussex Bistro.
 Advance booking advisable - call 01243 755027.

 Q. Where else can I eat?

 A. There are public catering points in all enclosures.
 See the race card and information areas for more details.

 Q. Can I bring food or drink into the enclosures?

 A. Food and soft drinks only may be brought into the Lennox Enclosure, but not the Richmond or Gordon Enclosures.
 Cans and plastic bottles are allowed but no glass is permitted.
 Alcohol is not allowed to be brought into any enclosure.

 Q. Can we picnic in the car parks?

 A. Yes, but only within the limits of your car parking space.
 There is a Picnic Car Park where you can reserve a berth on the rails at the three-furlong point; admission for four adults to the Lennox Enclosure is included in the price.
 The picnic car park is closed when the Lennox Enclosure is closed.
 Please note parasols, sunshades and umbrellas are not permitted to hang over the running rails.
 For picnics the country park, close to the coach park, is ideal.